golanlevin/shelters-as-artworks/README.md

 *This document presents an illustrated list of shelters-as-artworks, and artworks that deal with the concept of shelter.
 This list has been compiled through the generous aid and goodwill of many helpful individuals on Twitter, [in this thread](https://twitter.com/golan/status/1359883485016686603).*

 *This compilation is public domain, [licensed under CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) ("No Rights Reserved").
-The texts below have been liberally copy-pasted from online sources, sometimes without attribution; please be careful re-using them.*
+The texts and images below have been liberally copy-pasted from online sources, typically without attribution; please be careful re-using them.*

 ---